Is It Possible to Copy an Entire Chapter from a Kindle Book?

 - Open your book in Kindle Cloud Reader

-- Navigate to your chapter's start page
+- Open your chapter's start page

 - Click "Start" in the extension